 Yes.
 The cost of the Northwestern student health insurance premium is provided for all Walter S. and Lucienne Driskill Graduate Training Program in Life Sciences (DGP) students who select this coverage.

 Yes.
-Foreign applicants residing in the United States will be eligible for in-person interviews if selected by the admissions committee.
-Selected applicants from outside the United States may be interviewed via phone or Skype.
+International applicants will be eligible for interviews if selected by the admissions committee.

 Yes.
 Students apply through The Graduate School at Northwestern University.
 Full application instructions are found in our admissions page.